dharmeshkakadia/dharmeshkakadia-2.github.io/_pages/words.md

 + Be regular and orderly in your life, so that you may be violent and original in your work. - Gustave Flaubert

-+ The game might be the same, but the players have changed. - https://ofdollarsanddata.com/the-seduction-of-above-average/
++ The game might be the same, but the players have changed. - [Nick Maggiulli](https://ofdollarsanddata.com/the-seduction-of-above-average/)

 + “How old would you be if you didn’t know how old you are?” -Satchel Paige